 12 Gifts That Help Your Freelancer Make Money

 Business expenses are not the first thing on your mind when you think of Christmas gifts.
 But for the side-hustler in your life, these gifts could mean growing a business and making more money.

 I’ve rounded up a 12 valuable items the entrepreneurs on your list might not have thought to ask for this year.

 Some of these may seem tough to give as a gift, but read on!
 I’ll also share some tips for “wrapping” these unique items creatively.

 1. Invoicing Service Subscription

 My subscription to Harvest is one of my favorite freelance business tools.
 It helps me track hours, invoice clients and keep track of my freelance income and payments.

 The monthly fee, however, is not my favorite part.

-For under $150 a year, you can offer this gift to your favorite freelancer.
-It will help him make better use of his limited time and take steps forward in his business.
+For under $150 a year, you can gift this to your favorite freelancer.
+It will help her make better use of her limited time and take steps forward in her business.

 If that price tag is too steep, consider covering just a few months — every little bit will help!